andrixie/andrixie/README.md

 - Building a network packet sniffer in C
 - Acoustic Digital Messaging (Signal Processing)
 - Video streaming system using RTSP & RTP enabling frame-sync GIF playback
+- Implemented a secure user registration system by hashing passwords with bcrypt
+- Using SDN and Segment Routing for congestion control via Mininet and the POX or RYU controller

 ---